Tulip Cycle Wands What Why How Where Contact

 What are they?

-Tulip Cycle Wands are soon to appear on the streets of London.
+Tulip Cycle Wands are appearing on the streets of London.
 Tulip shaped, they have been designed to improve safety and to enhance the streets for everyone: pedestrians, drivers and cyclists alike.
-To be installed along cycle lanes, they help to separate traffic from cyclists.
+Being installed along cycle lanes in Westminster, they help to separate traffic from cyclists.

 But they’re not just practical, they will also add a touch of joy and beauty to the city.
 Our streets should be safe, welcoming and feel like you’re cycling through a field of tulips, not dodging lorries on cracked tarmac.